xonsh/awesome-xontribs/docs/README.md

 *Changes to the xonsh core language.*

-* [coconut](http://coconut-lang.org/) - Use language features from Coconut, a functional-programming-oriented strict superset of Python
+* [coconut](http://coconut-lang.org/) - Use language features from Coconut, a functional-programming-oriented strict superset of Python.

 ## Integrations